 1 Iain Duguid, Loyal-Love (Hesed); Tabletalk Magazine, Nov., 2011; https://www.ligonier.org/learn/articles/loyal-love-hesed/

-2love and loyalty are combined in this one word”; Iain Duguid, ibid
+2 “love and loyalty are combined in this one word”; Iain Duguid, ibid

 3 Norman H. Snaith, Loving-Kindness (A Theological Word Book of the Bible; edited by Alan Richardson) (New York: MacMillan, 1951) .
 Reproduced at http://www.bible-researcher.com/chesed.html